jboss-developer/jboss-eap-quickstarts/tasks/README.md

 What is it?
 -----------

-The `tasks` quickstart demonstrates how to use JPA 2.0 in Red Hat JBoss Enterprise Application Platform.
+The `tasks` quickstart demonstrates how to use JPA in Red Hat JBoss Enterprise Application Platform.

 It includes a persistence unit and some sample persistence code to introduce you database access in enterprise Java.

 It does not contain an user interface layer.
 The purpose of the project is to show you how to test JPA with Arquillian.

-_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in JBoss EAP 6.4 and should not be used in a production environment.
+These files are deprecated in JBoss EAP and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.

-_Note: This quickstart uses the H2 database included with JBoss EAP 6.
+_Note: This quickstart uses the H2 database included with JBoss EAP.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 Configure Maven
 ---------------